IIIF/api/source/extension/georef/index.md

 }
 ```

 In cases where the `target` is not the entire Canvas or Image Service and is instead an area of interest, the selected area _MUST_ be supplied as part of the `target`.
 This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied.
+You can use a IIIF Image Selector when the are of intereste is a rectangle, or an SVG Polygon that... [@BERT what Polygons can and cannot be used?].
 See the Specific Resource Example from the examples directory provided with this document.

 This specification expects that a single Image is painted on the Canvas and that the Images contain only a single map depiction.
 When the resource is a Canvas, it expects that the Image within the Canvas and the Canvas itserlf have the same `height` and `width` values.
 Further, it expects the Canvas or Image Service has only a single Annotation Page in the `annotations` property which supplies the georeferencing information.

 However, it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
 It is also possible for a Canvas to contain multiple unique Images.
-It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations` whose Georef Annotations target different areas of the resource.
+It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations` whose Georeferencing Annotations target different areas of the resource.
 These situations can occur when a single Canvas or Image Service depicts multiple carthographic projections such as inset maps.
 Below is an image that exemplifies these scenarios.

 <table border="0">
   <tr>